vvzz/code_challenge/README.md

 This project demonstrates my take on setting up and designing a continuously evolving application with a focus on long term maintainability.

-The application is deployed at https://vend-park-challenge.web.app/ and should be accessible to any user with a Google account.

 ## Runnning The application

 1. Install nvm `brew install nvm`